metacoglab/HMeta-d/README.md

 2) The main functions are fit_meta_d_mcmc (for fitting individual subject data) and fit_meta_d_mcmc_group (for hierarchical fits of group data).
 More information is contained in the help of these two functions and in the wiki https://github.com/smfleming/HMM/wiki/HMeta-d-tutorial.
 To get started try running exampleFit or exampleFit_group.

 Please get in touch with your experiences with using the toolbox, and any bug reports or issues to me at stephen.fleming@ucl.ac.uk

+**License**

+This code is being released with a permissive open-source license.
+You should feel free to use or adapt the utility code as long as you follow the terms of the license, which are enumerated below.
+If you use the toolbox in a publication we ask that you cite the following paper:

+Fleming, S.M.
+(2017) HMeta-d: hierarchical Bayesian estimation of metacognitive efficiency from confidence ratings, Neuroscience of Consciousness, 3(1) nix007, https://doi.org/10.1093/nc/nix007

+Copyright (c) 2017, Stephen Fleming

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.